CommunitySolidServer/CommunitySolidServer/config/app/README.md

 * *default*: The main application.
 This should only be changed/replaced if you want to start from a different kind of class.

-## Setup

-Handles the setup page the first time the server is started.

-* *disabled*: Disables the setup page.
-Root container access will be impossible unless handled by the Init config above.
-              Registration and pod creation is still possible if that feature is enabled.
-* *optional*: Setup is available at `/setup` but the server can already be used.
-              Everyone can access the setup page so make sure to complete that as soon as possible.
-* *required*: All requests will be redirected to the setup page until setup is completed.

 ## Variables

 Handles parsing CLI parameters and assigning values to Components.js variables.